 - plan design and chemical modification of proteins

-Studies and comparison of molecular recognition: small vs small (supramolecular chemistry), small vs large (drug-protein and substrate-enzyme interactions), large vs large (protein-protein interactions).
+Studies and comparison of different types of molecular recognition; small vs small (exemplified by organometallic and organocatalysts), small vs large (exemplified by natural and artificial enzymes), large vs large (exemplified by protein-protein interactions).

-Lectures, seminars, literature searches, group work and theoretical projects.
-Training in oral and written communication .
-Participation in seminars and projects is mandatory.
+Lectures, theoretical exercises, literature searches, and projects.
+Training in oral and written reports.
+Participation in exercises and projects is mandatory.

-Written exam at the end of the course, 7 credits.
-The seminar and project correspond to 3 credits.
+Written exam at the end of the course.
+The exercises as well as the theoretical work must be passed in order for the student to pass the whole course.
+Division of points: Written exam 7 credits, mandatory exercises and their reports 3 credits.
 The final grade is a weighted combination of the individual grades.

 - Latest syllabus (applies from Autumn 2021)